He Watched It Sober.

 So, is watching I Drink Your Blood sheer, sheer agony?
 No. Not really.
 Is it as great as some folks would have you believe?
 Again, not really.
 But it's closer to the later than the former.

 When it was originally released, I Drink Your Blood was slapped with an X-rating for its violent content by the fledgling MPAA.
-And since the prints were already made and distributed to theaters, and since most of them would refuse to show any film with an X-Rating, a drastic decision was made: Gross gave the theater operators the OK to cut the film, themselves, down to what they felt would equal an R-Rating or less; whatever it took to get it on the screens and some butts in the seats.
+And since the prints were already made and distributed to theaters, and since most of them would refuse to show any film with an X-Rating, a drastic decision was made: Gross gave the theater operators the OK to cut the film, themselves, down to what they felt would equal an R-Rating or less; whatever it took to get it on the screens and some butts in the seats and some cash into the box-office.
 And it was these butchered prints that have been in circulation ever since.
 So the big question is: Has anyone ever seen this film completely unmolested?

 Honest.